3dbeb41841bfbfcc24d55143816cf7f1/html-dom/readme.md

 ## Google Chrome Developer Tools

 Let us have a quick first look at **Chrome Developer Tools**.
-Available as a console in Google Chrome, it allows us to get a lot of information about the page we're on, providing a detailed look into the HTML structure of the page and the CSS styling, among other things.
+Available as a console in Google Chrome, it allows us to get a lot of information about the page we are on, providing a detailed look into the HTML structure of the page as well as the CSS styling, among other things.

 In Chrome, you can access it with:
-  - `Cmd+Alt+i` on a Mac
+  - `Cmd + Alt + i` on a Mac
   - `Ctrl + Shift + C` or `F12` on Windows or Linux
-  - right-click on the browser and click on "Inspect element"
+  - or right-click on the browser and click on the "Inspect element" option

-As of now, let's mainly look at the "Elements" tab -> it's a very powerful way to look at the page structure, and locate specific elements within the page.
+As of now, let's mainly look at the "Elements" tab -> This tab is a very powerful way to look at the page structure, and locate specific elements within the page as well as view their styles.

-You can also gain some useful information on all of the elements by looking at the data on the right column of the console, most notably the CSS properties currently applied to the elements... and change them "live" (these changes, however, only apply to the page as displayed - it will not be saved in your CSS file, and all these changes disappear on the next page reload).
+You can gain some useful information on all of the elements by looking at the data on the right column of the console, most notably the CSS properties that are currently applied to the elements.
+You can change them/"live" update them to play around with different styles.
+These changes, however, only apply to the page that is displayed, you are only updating the DOM - they will not save to your CSS file unless you manually add them, and they will disappear on the next page reload.

-We will get to play with this functionality more as we dig deeper into the CSS chapter.
+We will play with this functionality more when we dig deeper into CSS.

 ---